BelmoMusta/inputs-validation-action/README.md

         type: number
 ```

-## Example of use with a yaml provided file
+## Example of use with a YAML provided file

 ```yaml
 - name: Test Input Validation